emikulic/datasetter/README.md

 If a record with the same 'n' repeats, last wins.
 This way, the dataset JSON can be updated by appending records.

+# tests
+To run tests, use

+    python -m unittest discover